Meal Plan Terms and Policies

 All individuals living in the Graduate College are required to sign a Dining Services contract for one of the specified meal plans unless excused by the assistant/associate dean of the Graduate School.

 - Students are entitled to unlimited seconds at all meals.

 - It is the responsibility of all patrons to take only what they can reasonably eat.

 - Food selected by each student must be consumed in the dining hall with the exception of one piece of fruit per meal.

-- Dining Service staff reserves the right to inspect packages, coats, bags, etc. brought into the service area.
+- Campus Dining staff reserve the right to inspect packages, coats, bags, etc. brought into the service area.

 Termination and Change Policies